 In this section, we discuss the related existing works in certified robustness and graph data augmentation.

-\paragraph{\textbf{Certified Robustness}} The mainstream approach to realize certified robustness is \textit{randomized smoothing}~\cite{cohen2019certified,lecuyer2019certified}, which is originally designed for the image classification domain.
+\textbf{ - Certified Robustness.} The mainstream approach to realize certified robustness is \textit{randomized smoothing}~\cite{cohen2019certified,lecuyer2019certified}, which is originally designed for the image classification domain.
 Then, it was adapted to graph domains with representative works ~\cite{lee2019tight,bojchevski2020efficient,jia2020certified,wang2021certified,lai2024node,lai2024collective}.
 These approaches add random noise to the input, and then thousands of samples are drawn from the noise to obtain a smoothed prediction.
-To avoid the huge sample size and obtain a deterministic guarantee, de-randomized smoothing schemes are proposed in image domain~\cite{levine2020randomized,levine2021improved} and graph domain~\cite{xia2024gnncert,yang2024distributed}.
-In this paper, we mainly focus on the graph domain, improving both randomized and de-randomized smoothing schemes for node classification models.
+To avoid the huge sample size and obtain a deterministic guarantee, de-randomized smoothing schemes are proposed in image domain~\cite{levine2020randomized,levine2021improved} and graph domain~\cite{xia2024gnncert,yang2024distributed,li2025agnncert}.
+We mainly focus on the graph domain, improving both randomized and de-randomized smoothing schemes for node classification models.

 The mainstream of improving certified robustness consists of de-noised smoothing and more advanced training strategies.
-De-noised smoothing~\cite{salman2020denoised,carlini2023certified} employ diffusion model to de-noise the noisy input before the predictions, which can effectively improve the data quality and yield better certification performance.
+De-noised smoothing~\cite{salman2020denoised,carlini2023certified} employ diffusion model to de-noise the noisy input before the predictions, which can effectively improve the data quality.
 Nevertheless, these studies are in the image domains, and they can not be directly transferred to inductive graph learning tasks.
 We are the first to propose graph augmentations to de-noise the random graph.

 Another way to improve certified robustness is by improving training strategies~\cite{salman2019provably,li2019certified, Zhai2020MACER,jeong2020consistency,jeong2023confidence}. \cite{salman2019provably,li2019certified,gosch2024adversarial} employ adversarial training to improve the robustness of smoothed classifiers in classifying adversarial examples. \cite{Zhai2020MACER} propose attack-free robust training that maximizes the certified radius during training, which avoids the high computation in finding adversarial examples. \cite{jeong2020consistency} proposed consistency regularization term to reduce the variance of predictions.
 Similarly, \cite{jeong2023confidence} design a sample-wise and confidence-aware training objective.
 These models, employing adversarial training, designing prediction consistency regularization, and developing adaptive noise level training, are orthogonal to our work.
 Compared to these approaches, our conditional smoothing based on confidence score is a \textit{post-training} procedure that does not require extra computation during training.
 On the other hand, it is a general approach that can be applied to any base classifier using the training strategies above.